-- The process logic is stored at two separate places, i.e., you always have to work with the Process Designer as well as with the Admin Tool to see the entire process. - The Script Editor in the Admin Tool is not as comfortable as the Workflow Script Editor. - Most objects have to be imported into Admin Tool scripts, because they are not present implicitly. - A workflow export alone is not sufficient to move the workflow, because scripts in the Admin Tool are not included in the export.
+- The process logic is stored at two separate places, i.e., you always have to work with the Process Designer as well as with the Admin Tool to see the entire process. - Most objects have to be imported into Admin Tool scripts, because they are not present implicitly. - A workflow export alone is not sufficient to move the workflow, because scripts in the Admin Tool are not included in the export.